It's possible that we don't know how lucky we are with the Ryder Cup.

 Team USA's victory in September has led many to believe that the tide has turned; following decades of long-term European success might the new young generation of Americans be ready to re-assert their nation's dominance?

 Let's remind ourselves how the match has evolved over the last four decades and then take a look at the prices for the next match in 2023.

 Europe might have become involved in the match two years previously, but the chaos of the 1970s was lingering and Seve Ballesteros was not selected as the US murdered Europe 18.5-9.5.

-What was the exact state of the match?
-In his book 'Ryder Cup Revealed' Ross Biddiscombe writes: "Sponsorship prospects looked so bad at one stage that the best offers on the table consisted of £80,000 worth of cigarette coupons or £100,000 Green Shield stamps."
+The exact financial state of the contest was revealed in the book 'Ryder Cup Revealed' in which Ross Biddiscombe writes: "Sponsorship prospects looked so bad at one stage that the best offers on the table consisted of £80,000 worth of cigarette coupons or £100,000 Green Shield stamps."

 Another gem from Biddiscombe reveals that the match was still not out of the 1970s woods: "Roone Arledge, the president of ABC Sports at the time, is reported to have made a rather unusual offer to the PGA of America: he wanted to pay them back $1 million in order that he did not have to broadcast the Ryder Cup from PGA National."